facebook/react-native-website/docs/native-modules-android.md

 }
 ```

 You can invoke the callback in your Java method, providing whatever data you want to pass to Javascript.
 Please note that you can only pass serializable data from native code to Javascript.
 If you need to pass back a native object you can use `WriteableMaps`, if you need to use a collection use `WritableArrays`.
 It is also important to highlight that the callback is not invoked immediately after the native function completes.
-Below we will pass back the ID of an event created in an earlier call.
+Below the ID of an event created in an earlier call is passed to the callback.

 ```java
   @ReactMethod